 The four-year longitudinal rate for graduates is calculated by dividing the number of students who graduated by the number of students in the class.
-Rates are provided for the following groups of students at county level for each year: all students, economically disadvantaged status, gender, and race/ethnicity.
+Rates are provided for the following groups of students at county level: all students, gender, and race/ethnicity.

-&lt;sup>62 U.S. Department of Health and Human Services, 2010
+62 U.S. Department of Health and Human Services, 2010

-&lt;sup>63 Robertson, David, & Rao, 2003
+63 Robertson, David, & Rao, 2003